sconnel42/api-comparer/README.md

 # api-comparer
 Comparing APIs across languages.
-To compare all the languages against a single endpoint, run `./compare.sh`.
+To compare all the languages against a single endpoint, follow these steps:
+- Start the server for each language separate terminals
+- Run `./compare.sh`.

 Current languages supported:
 - Python